esnet/pond/docs/series.md

 <a name="TimeSeries+fill"></a>

 ### timeSeries.fill(fieldSpec, method, limit) ⇒ <code>[TimeSeries](#TimeSeries)</code>
 Take the data in this TimeSeries and "fill" any missing or invalid values.
 This could be setting `null` values to zero so mathematical operations will succeed, interpolate a new value, or pad with the previously given value.

+The `fill()` method takes a single `options` arg, containing the following:

 **Kind**: instance method of <code>[TimeSeries](#TimeSeries)</code>
 **Returns**: <code>[TimeSeries](#TimeSeries)</code> - The new TimeSeries